Duxah/FreePCB-2/README.md

 * Added to the schematic editor a command to auto-update the file modification date.
 In the "description" attribute of the polyline, you must enter the following text `00.00.00|DD.MM.YYYY` or like this: `00.00.00|MM/DD/YYYY`.
 For an example see the Template.cds file that comes with FreePcb-2

+* Also added other commands to the polyline attributes window.
+Complete list of commands: date
+Link to part
+Complex part polyline
+Complex part pin
+E-bus pin
+BOM table inside a rectangle
+Project file path

+* The PartList dialog now runs in the background and has a part search bar.
+Added a button to generate a TXT file from the list.

 ***

 ![](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/cloud-down.png)